 - 9:00 – 9:30 p.m.
 Return to the apartment and plan the next day’s activities.
 Write in journal, prepare for bed, pray.

 - This schedule may vary a little in some countries and missions.
 For example, in the Rosario Argentina mission, where I served from 1995 to 1997, we were expected to be out proselytizing by 9am and we had our companionship study after lunch when the rest of the country was taking a siesta (nap).

 Missionaries are expected to follow this schedule every day, except on preparation day (P-Day).
-P-day gives missionaries time to do laundry, go shopping, and have some recreational activities, but it ends around dinner time (6:00 P.M.), after which missionaries are expected to carry out their normal proselytizing schedule.
+On p-day, missionaries get up at the usual time, get ready, and do their personal and companionship study, but then, rather than going out to teach and proselytize, they use the day to do laundry, go shopping, write letters to family and friends, and perhaps have some recreational activities.
+P-day ends around dinner time (6:00 P.M.), after which missionaries are expected to carry out their normal proselytizing schedule.

 Even when it is hot, or snowy, or rainy, or cold, it is important for missionaries to keep this schedule.
 As missionaries do so, the Lord will bless them, for God “doth require that ye should do as he hath commanded you; for which if ye do, he doth immediately bless you” (Mosiah 2:24).

 It is important for missionaries to be out of their apartment, meeting people, and sharing their testimony at the most opportune times.
 If it is mid-morning, 10:30-ish, and missionaries are still in their apartment, then they are not where you are supposed to be.
 But if, at that time, they are knocking doors, meeting people, and sharing their testimony, then the Lord will bless their efforts and help them find people he has chosen to hear the message of the restored gospel of Jesus Christ.